 As a massage therapist, you are poised to integrate assisted stretching into your practice.
 First, for established massage therapists, the client base is already there.
 You also have the anatomy background and the manual therapy experience to work with clients one-on-one and create tailored programs.
 Most massage therapists are already providing customized massage therapy treatments for their clients, so it wouldn’t be a stretch to add assisted stretching to your repertoire.

-One way you can include assisted stretching is to offer combination sessions that include shorter massages and short stretch sessions that are 30 to 45 minutes each, in order to stay within the 60- to 90-minute time frame clients are used to.
-Or you can simply offer sessions that comprise equal parts massage and stretch.
+One way you can include assisted stretching is to offer combination sessions that include shorter massages and short stretch sessions that are 30 to 45 minutes each in order to stay within the 60- to 90-minute time frame clients are used to.
+You can also offer sessions that are equal parts massage and assisted stretching.

 Stowers offers one-on-one stretch therapy sessions and also gives her clients the option of a 30-minute stretch with a 30-minute massage.